orchid00/ReproducibleResearchThings/PITCHME.md

 ---

 *De-identifying* aims to allow data to be used by others for publishing, sharing and reuse without the possibility of individuals/location being re-identified.
-It may also be used to protect the location of archaeological findings, cultural data or location of endangered species.

 ---

-Any identifiers (name, date of birth, address or geospatial locations, etc.) should be removed from the main dataset and replaced with a code/key.
-The code/key is then preferably encrypted and stored separately.
+Any identifiers (name, date of birth, address or geospatial locations, etc.) should be removed from the main dataset and replaced with a code/key and preferably encrypted and stored separately.

 By storing de-identified data in a secure solution, you are meeting safety, controlled, ethical, privacy and funding agency requirements.

 ---
 *Re-identifying* an individual is possible by recombining the de-identifiable data set and the identifiers.